-Word After Word is a fast-paced local multiplayer word game that uses a massive natural language dataset to reward players for thinking naturally about common word usage and context.
-The game is played by two to four people, each with their own keyboard.1 Each player is given the same randomly generated series of adjectives one at a time.
-For each adjective, each player tries to identify the noun that most commonly follows it (e.g. fast CAR).
-Each player is given a score based on how often their noun follows the given adjective in a dataset compiled from over a half a billion words taken from magazines, tv, and books.
-For each prompt, there are potentially thousands of correct answers of varying degrees.
-As an example, let’s say players were given the word “traditional.”
+Word After Word is a fast-paced local multiplayer word game that uses a massive natural language dataset to reward players for thinking deeply about common word usage and context.
+The game is played by two to four people, each with their own keyboard.1 Players are given the same randomly generated series of adjectives, one at a time.
+Players try to identify the noun that most commonly follows the given adjective (e.g. fast CAR) in a dataset compiled from over a half a billion words taken from magazines, tv, and books.
+Each prompt potentially has thousands of correct answers of varying degrees.
+Let’s say players were given the word “traditional.”
 In the dataset, there are approximately 2000 nouns that would be accepted and scored.
 High scoring answers would be: role, family, and music.

 1. The game automatically creates a new player for each PS/2, USB or bluetooth keyboard connected.
 The game recognizes keystrokes from different keyboards.